 What is the most important day in the Christian year?
-Ask the average person in the United States and chances are you will hear "Christmas."
-But in the early centuries of the church, the day of the resurrection was more important.
+Ask the average person in the United States, and you will probably hear "Christmas."
+But in the early centuries of the church, the day of the resurrection, also known as "Pascha," was more important.

 From its earliest days, the church annually celebrated the anniversary of Jesus' resurrection, often calling the holiday the Christian Passover.
 (The Greek name for Passover was Pasch, so Easter is sometimes called Paschal; Easter is an English word.)
 Even while the apostles were alive, Christians moved their day of worship to Sunday because Christ had risen from the grave on the first day of the week.
 Christians were often baptized at Easter.

-During the first three centuries of the church, it was frequently under persecution and there was no attempt to standardize the Christian festivals.
-However, when Constantine became emperor and Christianity was no longer illegal, it was possible to consider more carefully the date of Easter.
+During the church's first three centuries, it was frequently under persecution, and there was no attempt to standardize the Christian festivals.
+However, when Constantine became emperor and Christianity was no longer illegal, it was possible to consider the date of Easter more carefully.
 One of the purposes of the Council of Nicea in 325 was to settle that date.

 Constantine did not want Easter to be celebrated on the Jewish Passover.
 He said it was a Christian "duty to have nothing in common with the murderers of our Lord" (ignoring the fact that Christ's execution was a joint effort of Jews and Gentiles).